ComeOnGetMe/claude-artifacts-data-vis-app/docs/implementation_plan.md

 - Create tool implementations that call actual data APIs
 - Add tool descriptions for LLM to understand when to use each

-Test tool use with prompt "describe schema of table 's3://disco-feature-store/features-main/lean_and_long/train/version_timestamp=2025-11-16Z0010/*.parquet'"

-Test UI code generation and verify if output is runnable.
+Test tool use with prompt "describe schema of table 's3://disco-feature-store/features-main/lean_and_long/train/version_timestamp=2025-11-16Z0010/*.parquet'" and verify that the tool was called and the output is correct.

 ## Phase 4: Agent integration